Committee Secretary / Contact for Agendas and Minutes:

 Declaration of Interest

-13. Where Council has not determined the matter, the filling of vacancies in the membership of committees will be determined by the Council Membership Committee.
+15. Where Council has not determined the matter, the filling of vacancies in the membership of committees will be determined by the Governance Committee.

 The Common Seal

-16. Where the execution of any contract or document has been approved by Council, or has been approved in accordance with delegated authority from Council, or is deemed by the Chief Resource Officer and University Secretary as being necessary to implement decisions taken by Council or decisions taken in accordance with powers delegated by Council, the Seal shall be affixed and witnessed by the Chief Resource Officer and University Secretary and the Vice-Chancellor or one of the Pro-Vice-Chancellors.
-In the absence of the Chief Resource Officer and University Secretary, the seal may be witnessed by the Vice-Chancellor and one of the Pro-Vice-Chancellors.
+18. Where the execution of any contract or document has been approved by Council, or has been approved in accordance with delegated authority from Council, or is deemed by the University Secretary as being necessary to implement decisions taken by Council or decisions taken in accordance with powers delegated by Council, the Seal shall be affixed and witnessed by the University Secretary and the Vice-Chancellor or the Provost or the Pro Vice-Chancellor Research & Innovation.
+In the absence of the University Secretary, the seal may be witnessed by the Vice-Chancellor and the Provost or the Pro Vice-Chancellor Research & Innovation or the Chief Operating Officer.

-17. The Chief Resource Officer and University Secretary shall keep a Sealing register recording the particulars of the document sealed, the date of sealing and the identity of the person witnessing affixing of seal.
+19. The University Secretary shall keep a Sealing register recording the particulars of the document sealed, the date of sealing and the identity of the person witnessing affixing of seal.

 Confidentiality and Reserved Business

-20. Where there is good reason for papers to be confidential and/or to remain confidential after the meeting for a period of time these will normally be printed on blue paper.
+22. Where there is good reason for papers to be confidential and/or to remain confidential after the meeting for a period of time the paper will be clearly marked as such.
 Council will determine whether the paper will remain confidential after the meeting and for what period of time, normally on the recommendation of the paper’s author.
 Circumstances where confidentiality is important could include where commercial issues are involved, where the reputation of the University, any of its ventures or any of its partners could be at risk, or where sensitive issues affect identifiable individuals.
 However, Council wishes to make as much information as possible open and reports should be constructed so that sensible redactions can easily be made to enable the bulk of material to be published more quickly.

-22. The Chief Resource Officer and University Secretary may determine that any business to be put before Council should be designated as both confidential and reserved, and this will normally be printed on yellow paper.
-In such circumstances student members will not receive papers and will withdraw from the meeting when the business is discussed.
+24. The University Secretary may determine that any business to be put before Council should be designated as both confidential and reserved and in such cases this will be clearly indicated on the paper.
 Council has determined that the amount of reserved business should be kept to a minimum and normally only be in circumstances where sensitive issues affect identifiable staff or students whether as individuals or groups.

-23. From time to time Council may receive papers which are classified as “Secret”, normally printed on pink paper.
-Such papers will be issued at the meeting and collected following the discussion.
+25. From time to time Council may receive papers which are classified as “Secret”, and in such cases this will be clearly indicated on the paper.
+Such papers will be made solely available to Council members attending the meeting and for the period of the meeting and/or discussion of that item only and then withdrawn.
+If printed they will normally be printed on pink paper.
 The content of these papers, Council discussions and prospectively any minutes will remain confidential at all times.

-24. Members have personal responsibility for safeguarding the confidentiality of reports and Council discussions in accordance with this Ordinance, and for the safekeeping of papers.
+26. Members have personal responsibility for safeguarding the confidentiality of reports and Council discussions in accordance with this Ordinance, and for the safekeeping and safe disposal of papers.

-25. In the case of business requiring urgent attention between meetings, the Chair of Council, shall, when it is her or his opinion that it is not practical or proportionate to call an extraordinary meeting, have delegated authority to exercise the powers and functions of Council, subject always to the provisions of the Charter and Statutes.
-The exercise of such delegated authority will be reported to a subsequent meeting of Council, but will not require ratification.
+27. In the case of business requiring urgent attention between meetings, the Chair of Council, shall, when it is their opinion that it is not practical or proportionate to call an extraordinary meeting, have delegated authority to exercise the powers and functions of Council, subject always to the provisions of the Charter and Statutes.
+The exercise of such delegated authority will be reported to a subsequent meeting of Council but will not require ratification.